prodriguezsosa/conText/vignettes/quickstart.md

 ### Nearest contexts

-We are used to hearing about “nearet neighbors” when it comes to interpreting word embeddings.
+We are used to hearing about “nearest neighbors” when it comes to interpreting word embeddings.
 However, it is often the case that nearest neighbors –i.e. single words– without any context are hard to interpret.
 For this reason we introduce “nearest contexts” – contexts around a